MUFG Union Bank: MUFG Bank, Ltd.

-As of December 31, 2021, MUFG Americas Holdings Corporation had US$163 billion in assets and the Mitsubishi UFJ Financial Group had total assets of approximately US$3.4 trillion.
-Its foundation is built on six lineages; three originating in California and three in Japan (Bank of Tokyo, Mitsubishi Bank and UFJ Bank).

-U.S. Bancorp

-On September 21, 2021, U.S. Bancorp agreed to purchase MUFG Union Bank's consumer business for $8 billion.
-It is the bank's biggest deal since 2001 when it merged with Milwaukee-based Firstar Corp. for $21 billion.
-The deal with MUFG Union Bank will add $58 billion in loans to U.S. Bancorp's current base of $294 billion and will give U.S. Bancorp a large presence on the U.S. West Coast, especially California.
-The combined bank will have $723 billion in assets.

-U.S. regulatory approval for the merger was announced on October 16 of 2022.
-The acquisition was completed on December 1, 2022.
+In December 2022, the bank was acquired by U.S. Bancorp for $8 billion.

+Acquisitions

 Controversies

 On October 19, 2004, the Federal Reserve Board announced that Union Bank had entered into a written agreement to avoid criminal prosecution for money laundering.
-Three years later, Union Bank was again accused of money-laundering and in September 2007, the Department of Justice and the Treasury Department announced that Union Bank had agreed to pay $31.6 million in penalties and forfeitures to settle government claims that it had been implicated in an elaborate drug money laundering scheme involving Mexican exchange houses known as casas de cambio.
+Three years later, Union Bank was again accused of money-laundering and in September 2007, the bank agreed to pay $31.6 million in penalties and forfeitures to settle government claims that it had been implicated in an elaborate drug money laundering scheme involving Mexican exchange houses known as casas de cambio.